okta/okta-sdk-nodejs/CONTRIBUTING.md

 If there are modifications to the auto-generated files, please include those changes in your pull request.

-Please put the latest version of Okta Open API spec into `spec/management.yaml`
+Please put the latest version of Okta Open API spec into `spec/management.yaml` and `spec/oauth.yaml`

 To see the list of new APIs please run